aamirzainab/Scripts/Documentation.md

   - If the plane is being instantiated for the first time (i.e., there is no existing plane object), calculate the center position of the plane from the corners.
 Instantiate the plane prefab at this position with the appropriate rotation and scale to ensure correct orientation and size in the AR view.

 - **Initialize the Gizmo:**
-  - If a gizmo (a graphical interface tool for manipulating the plane's position and orientation) is associated with the plane, initialize it to allow users to interactively adjust the plane's position and orientation during runtime.
+  - Initialize gizmo to allow users to interactively adjust the plane's position and orientation during runtime.

 # Function: DetermineScreenCoordinates()

-## What It Does

-Calculates the coordinates on the virtual plane where the camera's center view intersects.
-This method is crucial for mapping touch inputs or view centers to specific points on the AR plane.
+**Purpose:** Calculates the coordinates on the virtual plane object where the device's ray intersects.

 ## Steps Explained

 **Reset AR World Origin:**
 - Calls `SetARWorldOrigin` to ensure the AR scene's origin is aligned properly, resetting any drifts or misalignments.
+CHANGED THIS UP

 **Create and Position Ray:**
 - Casts a ray from the center of the AR camera's viewport (using `new Vector2(0.5f, 0.5f)` for the center point), which aims directly forward from the camera.

-**Instantiate Ray Visualization:**
-- If `raycastLine` isn't already set up, it instantiates `raycastLinePrefab` at the AR camera's position for visualizing the ray in the scene.

-**Configure Line Renderer:**
-- Sets up the line renderer to show the path of the ray, helping with debugging and visual feedback.

 **Perform Raycast Against Plane:**
 - Uses `myPlane._plane.Raycast` to check if and where the ray intersects with the plane defined in `myPlane`.